Find quick answers to common questions and issues with the FAQs below:

 If you are still in need of assistance regarding your quota, please email email@example.com and include a screenshot of the "About Certify'em" window from the Certify'em Add-on.

 Why do I need a Google account?

 Certify'em builds on top of Google Quizzes (aka "Forms").
-These are stored in your Google Drive account, and hence a Gmail or G Suite account is needed for use.
+These are stored in your Google Drive account, and hence a Gmail or Google Workspace (G Suite) account is needed for use.
 Certify'em also stores certification records in a Google Spreadsheet in your account.

 Why must I authorize Certify'em to run in my account?

 To do its job, Certify'em has to interact with certain files in your Google Drive, send email to participants, and do other tasks essential to its operation.
 Google requires that Certify'em ask your permission for this type of access.